 - Wheelbase: 5 ft 4 in (1,626 mm)

 “Barber” was built by Thomas Green and Company Limited of Leeds, West Yorkshire, England in 1908, works No. 441.
 This locomotive formerly worked at Harrogate Gas Works, Harrogate, North Yorkshire and was named “Barber” after the Chairman of the company Francis Barber.
-It was preserved by the Narrow Gauge Railway Society and is on loan from Leeds Industrial Museum.
 In 2011 the railway launched an appeal to raise £100,000 aimed at restoring this iconic locomotive back to working order and after a May Bank Holiday Gala in 2015, Barber returned to regular service at South Tynedale Railway.

 Barber is thought to be the only surviving locomotive built by Thomas Green and Company Limited of Leeds in the northern hemisphere; although there may be three or four more elsewhere.